EPCCed/hpcss25/README.md

 The second sheet also mentions OpenMP which is an example of loop-based parallelism.
 You can run these if you want but all the details will be explained next week.

+### Friday

+The main aim of today is to run parallel scaling of the CFD example and investigate Amdahl's law and Gustafson's law.

+  * The exercise sheets may say "download the code from here" - you should **ignore this** and use the codes in the HPCSS24 git repos.

+  * When setting up the jobs you specify `nodes`, `ntasks` and `tasks-per-node` (you should leave `cpus-per-task=`.
+The most important value is `ntasks` - this is how many MPI processes you want to run on.
+If this is larger than 36 then you will need to request more than one node.
+You can actually remove `tasks-per-node` if you want and SLURM will try and figure out how to distribute the tasks to the nodes, but for more control you can set it yourself.

+  * For example, if you wanted to run on 128 MPI processes then set `ntasks=128`.
+This will need at least 4 nodes so set `nodes=4`.
+If you want the MPI processes to be distributed evenly to the nodes then set `tasks-per-node=32`.

+  * Jobs should be set to run in the reservation which has 8 nodes.

+  * Remember that the runtime should be something like one second or more to be reliable.
+If you us small problem sizes or large numbers of processes then it may run too quickly - you should run using more iterations.